progress/iceberg/PAS/Management/OEManager/ABL/USAGE.md

      [echo]                         [OPTIONAL] -Dterminateopt=0 - Termination Option: 0=graceful, 1=forced, 2=finish+stop
      [echo]
-     [echo]  oemanager refresh    - Refresh ABL Sessions for each MSAgent for an ABL App [echo]                         Note: This will essentially terminate all sessions using 'finish+stop', [echo]                               which prepares the MSAgent to pick up any R-code changes; Use the [echo]                               available trim* tasks to change the termination option as needed
+     [echo]  oemanager refresh    - Refresh ABL Sessions for each MSAgent for an ABL App [echo]                         Note: This will terminate all sessions using the 'finish+stop' option, [echo]                               which prepares the MSAgent to pick up available R-code changes.
+     [echo]                               Use this only during a 'quiet period' for your application.

 ## Tailoring ##